saranshhalwai/drift-detector/README.md

 ---

 # Drift Detector
-Drift Detector is an MCP server, designed to detect drift in LLM performance over time.
+Drift Detector is an MCP server, designed to detect drift in LLM performance over time by using the power of the **sampling** functionality of MCP.
-This implementation is intended as a proof of concept and is not intended for production use.
+This implementation is intended as a **proof of concept** and is **NOT intended** for production use without significant changes.

+## The Idea

+The drift detector is a server that can be connected to any LLM client that supports the MCP sampling functionality.
+It allows you to monitor the performance of your LLM models over time, detecting any drift in their behavior.
+This is particularly useful for applications where the model's performance may change due to various factors, such as changes in the data distribution, model updates, or other external influences.

 ## How to run